-As of January 31, 2016, the Company had no U.S. federal net operating loss carryforwards and had U.S. state and foreign net operating loss carryforwards of approximately \$17.6 million and \$32.1 million, respectively, with expiration dates ranging from 2-20 years and some foreign jurisdictions with an indefinite carryforward period.
-Of the foreign net operating losses, \$13.0 million are related to Switzerland and the remaining is primarily related to Germany and Canada.
+As of January 31, 2017, the Company had no U.S. federal net operating loss carryforwards and had U.S. state and foreign net operating loss carryforwards of approximately \$9.3 million and \$38.1 million, respectively, with expiration dates ranging from 1-19 years and some foreign jurisdictions with an indefinite carryforward period.
+Of the foreign net operating losses, \$15.9 million are related to Switzerland and the remaining is related to Germany and other foreign countries.

 A valuation allowance is required to be established unless management determines it is more likely than not that the Company will ultimately utilize the tax benefit associated with a deferred tax asset.
-During fiscal 2016, the Company released approximately \$0.6 million of valuation allowance related to a capital loss carryforward due to the utilization of such loss to offset capital gains generated by the Company's Supplemental Executive Retirement Plan.
-As of January 31, 2016, the Company had a deferred tax asset of approximately \$0.2 million related to a domestic capital loss carryforward for which a full valuation allowance has been recorded.
-Additionally, the Company has U.S. state and foreign valuation allowances of \$0.1 million and \$7.8 million, respectively, which are primarily related to net operating loss carryforwards.
+The Company has U.S. state and foreign valuation allowances of \$0.1 million and \$8.6 million, respectively, which are primarily related to net operating loss carryforwards.